Adam Hart

 Adam Hart FRSB FRES is an English scientist, author and broadcaster, specialising in ecology, entomology and conservation, especially in southern Africa.
 He has co-presented three BBC TV documentaries on social insects (BBC4's Planet Ant: Life Inside the Colony, BBC2's Life on Planet Ant and BBC2's Hive Alive).
 Hart has written and presented numerous BBC Radio 4 and BBC World Service documentaries and written more than 120 scientific papers.

 In 2015, he authored the popular-science book The Life of Poo about our complex relationships with bacteria.

 His 2020 book, Unfit for Purpose, detailed mismatches between human evolution and the modern world and was published by Bloomsbury.
 In 2017, he presented the BBC World Service weekly science programme Science in Action and in 2021 he presented the series Tooth and Claw.
 A second, and third, series of Tooth and Claw were broadcast in 2022.
 In 2022, his career was profiled on Radio 4's Life Scientific.
 The episode was recorded live at the Hay Festival and focussed on his early work on honeybees and leafcutting ants.
-His third popular science book, focussing on the difficult realities of conservation,The Deadly Balance: Predators and People in a Crowded World was published in 2023.
+His third popular science book, focussing on the difficult realities of conservation, The Deadly Balance: Predators and People in a Crowded World was published in 2023.
+In the same year, he co-authored the academic book Trophy Hunting with Nikolaj Bichel, which won the 2023 Marsh Ecology Book of the Year prize, presented by the British Ecological Society, for "the book that has had the greatest influence on the science of ecology in any two-year period".